chrisosaurus/plot/docs/r7rs-small-compliance.md

     The following procedures are implemented:
         `procedure?`
-        `apply` - not yet implemented for lambdas `map` - not yet implemented for lambdas
+        `apply` - not yet implemented for lambdas

-    the following are pending implementation:
+    The following procedures are partially implemented:
-        `for-each`
+        `map` - not yet implemented for lambdas `for-each`

 6.11 Exceptions